Artist Residencies

 2021-2022

-Through the lens of DEMOCRACY, this year’s Artists-in-Residence (AiR) exemplify practices in community organizing, placemaking, public art, activism, social practice, institutional critique, and participatory artmaking.
-Their projects explore individual, collective, and intersectional interpretations of democracy, with topics including representation, inclusion, participation, collaboration, accessibility, human rights advocacy, mutual aid, capitalism, and other social systems and civic dialogues.
+Through the lens of Democracy, 2021 and 2022’s Artists-in-Residence (AiR) exemplified practices in community organizing, placemaking, public art, activism, social practice, institutional critique, and participatory art-making.
+Their projects explored individual, collective, and intersectional interpretations of democracy, with topics including representation, inclusion, participation, collaboration, accessibility, human rights advocacy, mutual aid, capitalism, and other social systems and civic dialogues.

 RADICAL CARE